victor-eno/victor-eno/README.md

 # Vic 'Magnifico' Eno

-- Welcome to my github profile.
-This a slice of my code as a programmer.
+- Hi!
+Welcome to my github profile.
+This is a slice of my code as a programmer.
 It is a fairly simple information about my work, projects, and other various wild bits I find interesting and choose as adventure.

 - Twitter: @vic_magnifico